blamarche/assemble-web-chat/README.md

 * Phone friendly, Tablet friendly UI
 * Auto-process message content for links, image embeds, etc

-## Priority Features To Be Implemented
+## Features Yet To Be Implemented
 * Invite to chat rooms
+* Room and user avatars
 * List of users in a room & online status
 * User timeouts/disconnects
 * Private chat rooms with invite/moderation process